Brock Nelson: Personal life

-Nelson's uncle Dave Christian was on the 1980 United States Miracle on Ice gold medal team, and was an NHL veteran who played over 1,000 games.
-His grandfather, Bill Christian, and great uncle, Roger Christian, were both on the 1960 United States gold medal team and founded Christian Brothers, a company that made ice hockey sticks in Warroad, Minnesota, from 1964 to 2003.
-Another great uncle, Gordon Christian played for the United States at the 1956 Winter Olympics, capturing a silver medal.
+Nelson's uncle Dave Christian was on the U.S. Olympic Hockey Team that won the gold medal at the 1980 Winter Olympics, as well as being an NHL veteran with over 1,000 games.
+His grandfather, Bill Christian, and great uncle, Roger Christian, were both on the U.S. Olympic Hockey Team that won the gold medal at the 1960 Winter Olympics, America's first-ever ice hockey gold.
+They also founded Christian Brothers, a company that made ice hockey sticks in Warroad, Minnesota, from 1964 to 2003.
+Another great uncle, Gordon Christian, was on the U.S. Olympic Hockey Team that won the silver medal at the 1956 Winter Olympics.
 While his mother did not partake in competitive ice hockey, she was a figure skater.

-Nelson's wife Karley Sylvester is a former Minnesota Ms. Hockey and competed on the University of Wisconsin's women's ice hockey team.
+Nelson's wife Karley Sylvester is a former Minnesota Ms. Hockey and competed on the University of Wisconsin's women's ice hockey team under head coach Mark Johnson, who was Dave Christian's teammate on the 1980 team.
 Together, they have four children.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet the president and attend the State of the Union.
+Nelson did not visit the White House or attend the State of the Union.